When to Begin Practicing Sitting Up - Advice from a Pediatric Physical Therapist

 So get excited—this is just another step in promoting purposeful play with your babe that will lead to even bigger motor milestones.
 Cherish these moments because soon your baby will be on the move and instead of getting a workout from carrying them all day, you’ll be getting some cardio running around to move breakables out of their reach and blocking them from eating every stray crumb on your floor.
 And as always, remember that once they are sitting, you should still always place them on their tummy FIRST for play.
 Happy sitting, y’all!

-Written by Dr. Kailee Noland
+Dr. Kailee Noland

 Dr. Kailee Noland is a Pediatric Physical Therapist, Mama of 2, and self-proclaimed baby & toddler enthusiast.
 Kailee graduated with her Doctorate in Physical Therapy from the University of Missouri and now practices in Kansas City at a clinic and school for children with special needs.